petros-stougiannidis/quantum-rotation-compiler/README.md

 - `get_circuit()`

 A demonstration is implemented at the end of the python script, which is run when handed over to a python interpreter.
-It is advised to use an interpreter for Python3.7 or later versions, as the implementation assumes the order-preserving properties of the dict() data structure.
+It is advised to use a version of python of 3.7 or later, as the implementation assumes the order-preserving properties of the dict() data structure.

 ## Important notes
 The algorithm that is used for compiling the circuit scales exponentially in the size of the argument register.
 Therefore, it is advised to choose the length of `bit_weights` smaller than 14 to ensure quick compilation times.
 In addition, this version of the program evaluates the function on every value that can be represented by a register with the given bit weights.
 Consequently, `function` should be chosen such that it is defined on any such value.